pritiOli/pritiOli.github.io/_publications/tamang_et_al_2020.md

 date: 2021-04-18
 venue: "Proceedings of the 52nd ACM Technical Symposium on Computer Science Education.
 2021"
 publ: "false"
 citation: "Tamang, Lasang Jimba, Zeyad Alshaikh, Nisrine Ait Khayi, Priti Oli, and Vasile Rus.
-"A comparative study of free self-explanations and socratic tutoring explanations for source code comprehension."
+'A comparative study of free self-explanations and socratic tutoring explanations for source code comprehension.'
 In Proceedings of the 52nd ACM Technical Symposium on Computer Science Education, pp. 219-225.
 2021."
 link: ""
 paperurl: ""
 ---